SabrinaRoses/Data_Science/README.md

 - Python Project For Data Science. ✅
 - Data Base and SQL for Data Science With Python. ✅
 - Data Analyst With Python. ✅
-- Data Visulization With Python.
-(In Progress)
+- Data Visulization With Python. ✅
 - Machine Learning With Python.
 - Applied Data Science Captsone.